logo

 • 1 school offers a degree in vocational rehabilitation counseling.1,2

-• Across 3 schools, 7 counseling programs are accredited by CACREP.2
+• Across 5 schools, 12 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Kansas Counseling Schools and Programs

-In the table below, you will find data that will help you compare the public and not-for-profit four-year colleges and universities in Kansas that offer counseling programs in the five primary areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can use the table to compare each school by program type offered, graduation rate, and net price per year.
+In the table below, you will find data that will help you compare the public and not-for-profit colleges and universities in Kansas that offer counseling programs in the five primary areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can learn more about Kansas counseling license requirements by reading our license requirements page.

 Ottawa University-OnlineYesYesN.Av.N.Av.